 How do we fix this and still use frozen berries?
 By mixing in the berries while still frozen.
 It allows the blackberry to stay whole, instead of becoming a swirl in your batter.
 The berries will have plenty of time to thaw out while in the oven, and will retain their shape within the muffin.

 These wild blackberry muffins are mixed using the standard muffin method.
 Start by allowing your wet ingredients sit out for a few minutes and come up to room temperature.
-Using ingredients that are too cold will cause your melted butter to resolidify when it comes into contact with cold ingredients, making it impossible to mix properly.
+Using ingredients that are too cold will cause your melted butter to resolidify when it comes into contact with cold ingredients, making it very difficult to mix properly.

 Measure the wet ingredients into one bowl and the dry into another bowl.
 Make sure one of those bowls is large enough to hold all the ingredients.
 Mix each bowl thoroughly to combine, then add wet to dry or dry to wet.